dpapadim/KotlinMovie/README.md

 • "Favorites" where you can add your favorite Movies and also delete them later on

-• Search Bar where you can search Movies
+• Search Bar where you can search for Movies

 # Functionalities I'm currently working on and possible Future Implementations: #